 A Bachelor’s Degree in Safety and Occupational Health Applied Science prepares you to protect the health and safety of workers in all kinds of situations.

-Designed to help students think critically, anticipate, identify, and prioritize hazards, the course of study emphasizes problem-solving, understanding cost effectiveness, developing professional and program management skills, and learning the full range of safety and environmental regulatory compliance.
+Designed to help you, anticipate, identify, and prioritize hazards, the course of study emphasizes problem-solving, understanding cost effectiveness, developing professional and program management skills, and learning the full range of safety and environmental regulatory compliance.

-The course of study is hands-on, practical, and often on-site at places where people work, live, and play.
-Students look at the impact of accidents and develop strategies and use education and awareness to prevent and reduce them.
-By applying scientific and engineering principles, students analyze processes, equipment, products, facilities, and environments to make them as safe and healthy as possible.
+This course of study is hands-on, practical, and often on-site at places where people work, live, and play.
+You will observe the impact of accidents, develop strategies by applying scientific and engineering principles, students analyze processes, equipment, products, facilities, and environments to make them as safe and healthy as possible.

 - Identify contemporary safety issues and solve applied science problems through their knowledge of mathematics and science